 Kathakali Classical Dance Drama

 It is a tedious task to get dressed as Kathakali dancer.
 It takes hours and hours of time and patience.
-And begins with the face makeup, where the base color is applied on the face and designs painted over it.
+And begins with the face makeup, where the base color is applied to the face and designs painted over it.
 The base color is chosen according to the character being played e.g. Green for heroes and Red and Black for evil characters, pale yellow for female characters.
 The eyes are colored red by putting a flower extract and make the face look even more dramatic.
 The face extensions made of simple white chart paper are applied using rice powder paste.
 You need a makeup artist to help you put this.

 After this, the flair for the lower garment is added to the waist, before it is covered with the red-bordered white skirt.
 This is followed by wearing up the upper garment.
-And the layers and layers of jewelry, around the neck, wrists, waist and arms.
+And the layers and layers of jewelry, around the neck, wrists, waist, and arms.
 Then comes the time to wear bands around the forehead.
-That add to the color and formation of already applied makeup.
+That adds to the color and formation of already applied makeup.

 A very heavy headgear or Kirit is fixed on the head on top of a plain scarf.
 Headgears are elaborately embellished both in front and at the back.
 Big extension earrings are tied and look like huge ears.
 Long hair extensions are fixed.
 Metallic nail extensions are applied that makes the fingers appear longer and more discreetly visible.
 Depending on the character 4-5 Uttariyas or upper garment are hung around the neck, with knotted ends, one of these has mirrors affixed to them.
 Sometimes during the performances artists would quickly use them to check their makeup or expression.
 And sometimes use it as a prop for the dance.

 Kathakali Performance Deepam

 I thought the 3+ hours of performance was too long.
 When I came back and read about it I realized that this is the shortest performance of Kathakali.
 Yes with so much time invested in preparing for each performance, you better perform for some time.